Specify default ChildSelector behavior for ContentStore lookup

 We should decide whether the default should be leftmost, rightmost, or the ContentStore is permitted to return whatever Data that satisfies the Name and other Selectors.

-#2 Updated by Jeff Burke almost 3 years ago
+#2 Updated by Jeff Burke about 3 years ago

 In combination with exclude filters, one can use it to ask for the child "right before" a certain query name.
 I think we used leftmostchild for seeking in NDNVideo- to find the first keyframe before a target seek time, which is needed to actually start rendering the video.

-#3 Updated by Lixia Zhang almost 3 years ago
+#3 Updated by Lixia Zhang about 3 years ago

 the question is not whether leftmost option is useful in any case, but rather what is the most common expectation that we should make the default for.
 One can always get whatever he wants by using selectors explicitly.